day8/re-frame/README.md

     #(dispatch [:yes-button-clicked])
 ```

 With re-frame, we try to keep the DOM as passive as possible.
-It is simply a rendering of the data.
+It is simply a rendering of `app-db`.
 So that "on-click" is a simple as we can make it.

 There is a signle `dispatch` function in the entire app, and it takes only one paramter, the event.

-Let's update our diagram:
+Let's update our diagram to show dispatch:
 ```
 app-db  -->  components  --> Hiccup  --> Reagent  --> VDOM  -->  ReactJS  --> DOM
   ^                                                                            |